 - Link submission sites

-- Keyword dense articles, blogs and web content
+- Influencer articles, blogs and web content

-There is nothing wrong with this type of optimization, as long as your optimizer knows what they’re doing.
+There is nothing wrong with this type of marketing, as long as your agency knows what they’re doing.
 It’s fairly easy to move over the edge from “white hat” to “black hat”, so careful consideration should be taken to decide a step-by-step approach for your site ranking.
 As well, many links will expire after awhile and will need to be done all over again to keep your placement.

 - Writing great, user-based content